Writing a business capability statement

 The 2 main reasons for having a capability statement are:

-• tender responses – if you want to become a supplier for a larger organisation (e.g. government), you'll usually have to submit a capability statement to support your submission
+• tender responses – if you want to supply products or services to a larger organisation (e.g. government), you'll usually have to submit a capability statement to support your submission

 • business pitches – a capability statement is usually needed when you're doing introductions, presentations or proposals to prospective business-to-business (B2B) clients.